 We make every attempt to keep our information accurate and up-to-date.

 Please Contact Us with any questions or comments.

-Like other types of cancer, mesothelioma diagnoses come with a designation for the stage of the disease.
-Assigning a stage between one and four allows doctors to plan the best course of treatment for a patient and to give that patient the most accurate prognosis possible.
+Like other types of cancer, a mesothelioma diagnosis comes with a designation for the stage of the disease, which is a description of its progression and current state.
+Assigning a stage between one and four is important because it informs treatment choices and gives patients the most accurate prognosis possible.
 Mesothelioma is most often diagnosed in the later stages, three or four, because it has a long latency period and is so often misdiagnosed.

 Mesothelioma is often diagnosed after other illnesses have been eliminated as possibilities.
 This is because it is a rare type of cancer and because the symptoms of it mimic those of other conditions that are more common, like pneumonia.
 Mesothelioma has a long latency period, which means that the time period between the initial incidence of exposure to asbestos—the most likely cause of mesothelioma—to an accurate diagnosis can be as long as several decades.

 The diagnosis is also often delayed because it is difficult to distinguish mesothelioma from other conditions.
 Initially it may seem as if a patient has pneumonia.
 Even when it is determined that a patient has cancer, it is easy to mistake mesothelioma for lung cancer, which is more common.
 Getting an accurate diagnosis, with correct staging, is so crucial for determining the course of treatment, and in turn, for giving a patient the best possible prognosis.